-The steps in the selection process are: (1) pre-screening by NILECJ of adult projects and by NIJJDP of juvenile projects; (2) on-site validation of the limited number of finalist candidates which pass the pre-screening (the primary focus of this validation is to critically analyze the column 'uative data submitted by the applicant and perform a brief on-site assessment of project operations); (3) selection by the Exemplary Projects Review Board from the validated projects.
+The steps in the selection process are: (1) pre-screening by NIJ of adult projects and by NIJJDP of juvenile projects; (2) on-site validation of the limited number of finalist candidates which pass the pre-screening (the primary focus of this validation is to analyze critically the evaluative data submitted by the applicant and to perfom a brief on-site assessment of project operations); and (3) selection by the Exemplary Projects Review Board from the validated projects.

-Areas of Special Interest in 1980
+Areas of Special Interest in 1981

 Applications from all substantive areas of criminal and juvenile justice are eligible for consideration as Exemplary Projects.
-In addition, LEAA has a particular interest in the following topics for 1980:
+In addition.
+NIJ has a particular interest in the following topics for 1981:

-- citizen initiatives to deal with crime and delinquency - improving and strengthening law enforcement agencies - police-community projects to prevent or control neighborhood crime - disrupting illicit commerce in stolen goods - combating arson
+- citizen initiatives to deal with crime and delinguency - · improving and strengthening law enforcement agencies - police-community projects to prevent or control neighborhood crime - disrupting illicit commerce in stolen goods - combating arson

+- · investigation and prosecution of white collar crime, organized crime, public corruption related offenses, and fraud against aovernment - reducing the time between arrest or indictment and disposition or trial - \ court reforms

+· alternatives to the prosecution of selected offenders

+The second designed a second a second s

-- investigation and prosecution of white collar crime, organized crime, public corruption related offenses, and fraud against government - reducing the time between arrest or indictment and disposition or trial - court reforms - alternatives to the prosecution of selected offenders - alternatives to pretrial detention - prosecution of habitual non-status offenders - programs of assistance to victims, witnesses, and jurors - providing competent defense counsel for indigent and eligible low income persons - projects to identify and meet the needs of drug dependent offenders - alternatives to maximum security confinement of offenders who pose no threat to public safety - reducing the rates of violence among inmates in places of detention and confinement - improving conditions of detention and confinement in adult and juvenile correctional institutions - prison industry programs - delinquency prevention programs - community based alternatives to juvenile justice system processing
+- alternatives to pretrial detention - · prosecution of habitual non-status offenders - programs of assistance to victims, witnesses, and jurors

+- reducing the rates of violence among inmates in places of detention and confinement - improving conditions of detention and confinement in adult and juvenile correctional institutions - prison industry programs - delinquency prevention programs